Skip to content

 prometheus.prometheusSpec.resources / grafana.resources100m CPU / 256Mi mem capsHard cap on kind resource use

-Dashboard provisioning (CC-0100, REQ-004).
+Dashboard provisioning.
 The overlay also adds a configMapGenerator that bundles the keystone-operator dashboard JSON (operators/keystone/dashboards/keystone-operator.json — the single source of truth, never forked into the overlay) with the grafana_dashboard: "1" and app.kubernetes.io/part-of: kube-prometheus-stack labels.
 Grafana's sidecar discovers the labelled ConfigMap on startup and imports it into the Dashboards → Keystone Operator entry without any manual API call.
 Because the dashboard JSON lives outside the overlay directory, hack/deploy-infra.sh performs an idempotent copy into deploy/kind/prometheus/keystone-operator.json immediately before kubectl apply -k runs — this satisfies kustomize's default LoadRestrictionsRootOnly constraint (the overlay has no ../ references) without requiring --load-restrictor=LoadRestrictionsNone.

 Local validation (make stage-prometheus-dashboard).
 The staged deploy/kind/prometheus/keystone-operator.json is git-ignored — the canonical file lives only at operators/keystone/dashboards/keystone-operator.json.
 Developers who want to run kustomize build deploy/kind/prometheus/, kubectl apply -k deploy/kind/prometheus/, or chainsaw lint against the overlay without running WITH_PROMETHEUS=true make deploy-infra first must stage the dashboard manually: